Houdini 21.0 Nodes Geometry nodes

 Overview

-Poly Extrude lets you “pull” faces and edges out to create new columns/sheets of polygons.
+Poly Extrude lets you pull faces and edges out to create new columns or sheets of polygons.

 You can make the extrusion bigger or smaller (inset/outset), and twist it.

-If you extrude interior edges, the node will use the surface normals.
+If you extrude interior edges, the node uses the surface normals.

-If you extrude boundary edges, the node will use the surface direction.
+If you extrude boundary edges, the node uses the surface direction.

 You can set the number of divisions in the extrusion and have the extrusion curve from the source to the destination.